 Inclusive governance leads to peace and stability

 Equal access to power, health care, education, justice and natural resources ensures that people can participate in society and thus achieve their ambitions.
 Unfortunately, in many contexts, the practice is different.
-Especially women, young people and ethnic minorities are mostly excluded from decision-making processes.
-Moreover, they do not have the possibilities or knowledge to stand up for their rights and needs.
-Their voice is not heard.
+Women, young people and ethnic minorities especially are mostly excluded from decision-making processes.
+Moreover, they do not have the opportunities or knowledge to stand up for their rights and needs.
+Their voices are not heard.

 Through the Every Voice Counts (EVC) programme, which is implemented in 6 countries worldwide, CARE aims to make sure that these voices will be heard.
 However, due to restrictive circumstances, amplifying the voices of young people cannot always be done through traditional advocacy and media engagement initiatives.
 To be able to achieve the programme objectives on youth engagement, a new and different approach is necessary for countries where civic space is shrinking and where traditional media channels are highly restrictive.

 This is where RNW media comes in.
 RNW Media focuses on young people aged between 15 and 30 who live in fragile or repressive states that are usually going through civil unrest and conflict.
 These young people often represent the majority of their country’s population, yet they’re ignored and denied crucial information and services.
 They want to speak freely, have conversations about what matters to them – both personally and politically – and find the information they need to make their own choices about their future.